Impressions and clickthroughs

 Emit impression events before performing any rendering logic

-In addition to the advantages stated above, emitting the impression events first ensures that any errors or bugs in the rendering logic will not affect whether or not we send impression events.
-This approach also means errors can be caught and reported separately and help avoid compounding rendering problems by introducing statistical bias.
+In addition to the advantages stated previously, emitting the impression events first ensures that any errors or bugs in the rendering logic will not affect whether or not we send impression events.
+This approach also means errors can be caught and reported independently and help avoid compounding rendering problems by introducing statistical bias.

 Create a common element to detect entering the viewport